espressif/idf-extra-components/unit-test-app/examples/unit-test-app/README.md

 * `[tagname]` to run tests with "tag"
 * `![tagname]` to run tests without "tag" (`![ignore]` is very useful as it runs all CI-enabled tests.)
 * `"test name here"` to run test with given name

-# Testing Unit Tests with CI

-For now we prefer to use component-based unit test to test in CI.
-Running unit-test-app in CI is being deprecated.